Russian Empire: Territory

-By the end of the 19th century the area of the empire was about 22400000 km2, or almost one-sixth of the Earth's landmass; its only rival in size at the time was the British Empire.
+By the end of the 19th century the area of the empire reached roughly 22800000 km2 (with land area often estimated at 22400000 km2), or almost one-sixth of the Earth's landmass; its only rival in size at the time was the British Empire.
 The majority of the population lived in European Russia.
 More than 100 different ethnic groups lived in the Russian Empire, with ethnic Russians composing about 45% of the population.

 Geography

-The administrative boundaries of European Russia, apart from Finland and its portion of Poland, coincided approximately with the natural limits of the East-European plains.
-To the north was the Arctic Ocean.
-Novaya Zemlya and the Kolguyev and Vaygach Islands were considered part of European Russia, but the Kara Sea was part of Siberia.
-To the east were the Asiatic territories of the empire: Siberia and the Kyrgyz steppes, which were separated from European Russia by the Ural Mountains, the Ural River, and the Caspian Sea.
-The administrative boundary, however, partly extended into Asia on the Siberian slope of the Urals.
-To the south were the Black Sea and the Caucasus, being separated from the rest of European Russia by the Manych River depression, which in post-Pliocene times connected the Sea of Azov with the Caspian.
-The western boundary was purely arbitrary: it crossed the Kola Peninsula from the Varangerfjord to the Gulf of Bothnia.
-It then ran to the Curonian Lagoon in the southern Baltic Sea, and then to the mouth of the Danube, taking a great circular sweep to the west to embrace east-central Poland, and separating Russia from Prussia, Austrian Galicia, and Romania.
+The administrative boundaries of European Russia, excluding Finland and Congress Poland, coincided approximately with the East European Plain.
+To the north lay the Arctic Ocean, including Novaya Zemlya, Kolguyev, and Vaygach Island.
+To the east, European Russia was separated from Siberia and the Central Asian steppes by the Ural Mountains, the Ural River, and the Caspian Sea.
+To the south, European Russia was bounded by the Black Sea and the Caucasus Mountains, separated from the northern plains by the Kuma–Manych Depression.
+The western border ran from the Varangerfjord through the Baltic coast to the mouth of the Danube, bordering Prussia, Austrian Galicia, and Romania.

-An important feature of Russia is its few free outlets to the open sea, outside the ice-bound shores of the Arctic Ocean.
-The deep indentations of the Gulfs of Bothnia and Finland were surrounded by what is ethnically Finnish territory, and it is only at the very head of the latter gulf that the Russians had taken firm foothold by erecting their capital at the mouth of the Neva river.
-The Gulf of Riga and the Baltic belong also to territory that was not inhabited by Slavs, but by Baltic and Finnic peoples, and by Germans.
-The east coast of the Black Sea belonged to Transcaucasia, a great chain of mountains separating it from Russia.
-But even this sheet of water is an inland sea, the only outlet of which, the Bosphorus, was in foreign hands, while the Caspian Sea, an immense shallow lake, mostly bordered by deserts, possessed more importance as a link between Russia and its Asiatic settlements than as a channel for intercourse with other countries.
+An important feature of the empire was its few free outlets to the open sea outside the icebound shores of the Arctic Ocean.
+The Gulfs of Bothnia and Finland were surrounded largely by Finnish territory, and it was at the head of the Gulf of Finland that the capital was established at the mouth of the Neva river.
+The Gulf of Riga and the Baltic coast were inhabited predominantly by Baltic and Finnic peoples, as well as Germans.
+To the south, the Black Sea was an inland sea whose only outlet, the Bosphorus, was held by the Ottoman Empire, while the landlocked Caspian Sea served mainly as a link between Russia and its Asian territories rather than a route for foreign trade.